This is part 2 of WHAT IS ELECTRICITY. Loading...

 protons are allowed to approach each other and combine again, we say that

-definition, the electrons and protons aren't the electricity.
-Instead,
+definition, the electrons and protons aren't the electricity, nor do they

-Whenever we have more electrons than protons in a single spot, or more
+Whenever we have more electrons than protons in a single location, or more

-protons than electrons, then we have "electricity."
-Fur and rubber have
+protons than electrons, then "electricity" is present.
+Fur and rubber

-no electricity, but when rubbed together, "electricity" is generated.
-This
+have no electricity, but when rubbed together, "electricity" is generated.

-object is touched to a long wire, the imbalance of charge immediately
+one electrified object is touched to a long wire, the imbalance of charge

-flows to all parts of the wire.
-Note that this is not an electric
+immediately flows to all parts of the wire.
+Note that this is not an

-current, instead it is an "electrostatic wave" where one region of excess
+electric current, instead it is an "electrostatic wave" where one region

-charge causes a neighboring region to become unbalanced as well.
+of excess net charge causes a neighboring region to become unbalanced as

 These imbalances of charge cannot be directly seen.
 A charged balloon